About

 Yá’át’ééh!
 My name is Dinée and I’m the host of the Grounded Podcast with Dinée Dorame.
 Tábąąhá nishłį́, Naakai dine’é bashishchiin, Tótsohníí dashicheii, Naakai dine’é dashinalí. Ákót’éego diné asdzáán nishłį́.
 Tséhootsooí déé’ naashá.
 Be’eldííl Dah Sinil kééhasht’į́.

-I’ve never been the fastest runner in any field, but I have learned that ultimately, movement is what grounds me in life and it has become my favorite medium for storytelling.
-As a Diné woman, running has always been part of my daily routine and connection to the land.
-I know every runner has a unique journey to this sport, and I want to understand what is beneath the training and racing for all of us.
-I hope you enjoy the stories shared!
-Ahéhee’!
+I’ve never been the fastest runner in any field, but I’ve learned that movement is what grounds me in life.
+For Diné people, running has long been part of our relationship to the land and to our own cultural lifeways.
+Every runner has a unique journey to this sport, and I hope you enjoy the stories shared here!

 Podcast Music – Jacob Shije